Health-RI/health-ri-metadata/README.md

 ### [Distribution](http://www.w3.org/ns/dcat#Distribution)

-A physical embodiment of the Dataset in a particular format.
+A physical embodiment of the Dataset in a particular format. <br><br>
+`Usage note`: Used to describe the different ways that a single dataset can be made available in.
+I.e., it can be downloaded, or it can be accessed online in one or more distributions (e.g. one in a downloadable `.csv` file, another file with an access or query webpage)

 #### Mandatory Properties